This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a Bartholin cyst treated?

 - Sitz baths may treat small cysts and help prevent infection.
-Caregivers may give you a portable sitz bath.
+Healthcare providers may give you a portable sitz bath.
 This is a small tub that fits in the toilet.
 Fill the sitz bath or bathtub with 4 to 6 inches of warm water.
 Sit in the warm water for 20 minutes, 2 to 3 times each day.

 - Removal of the gland may be performed if you get cysts often, even after treatment.